BrenoFariasdaSilva/TextSync/README.md

 ![System Architecture](https://github.com/BrenoFariasdaSilva/TextSync/blob/main/assets/English/TextSync-EN.png)

 ## `Service Interface:`
+The service interface is composed of the following commands:

 ## `Project Dependencies:`
 - [NodeJS](https://nodejs.org/en/docs), which is a JavaScript runtime environment that executes JavaScript code outside a web browser, that we will use to create the server.